InesBett/Inbound-Tourism-Revenue-influence-on-GDP--analysis/README.md

 *Histograms and box plots* to observe distributions and outliers.

-Additionally, visualizations were created on [Tableau](https://public.tableau.com/app/profile/in.s.bettencourt/viz/GDPvsTourismInboundAnalysisDashboard/Dashboard?publish=yes), offering interactive dashboards to complement the Jupyter Notebook outputs.
+Additionally, visualizations were created on [Tableau](https://public.tableau.com/app/profile/in.s.bettencourt/viz/GDPvsTourismInboundAnalysisDashboard/Dashboard?publish=yes) it is also possible to see the [Tableau Story](https://public.tableau.com/app/profile/in.s.bettencourt/viz/GDPvsTourismInboundAnalysisStory/Story?publish=yes), offering interactive dashboards to complement the Jupyter Notebook outputs.
 These provide an enhanced exploration of the data and its features.

 ## Presentation 🎮